Pros and Cons of Using WordPress for Your Business Website

 There are numerous business templates and plugins

+There are numerous business templates and plugins.
 Individuals and third-party companies have created a wide range of WordPress themes and plugins for business websites.
 Depending on your area, you can opt for different sets of templates and plugins.
 The e-commerce plugin WooCommerce is very popular if you run an online store.
+Among open source eCommerce platforms, Shopware stands out as an excellent option, especially for more complex e-commerce needs.
 WPForms is a fit tool for contact pages.

 There are also SEO plugins like Yoast, security plugins like Sucuri, and a plugin for Google Analytics.